 Research on Positive Child Development!

-A Meaning Crisis of Child Development and Family in a High Technological Age
+A Meaning Crisis in Child Development and Family in a High Technological Age

-We are living in the most prosperous and most technologically advanced time in world history.
+We are living in the most technologically advanced time in world history.

 Yet despite this prosperity, families and children are struggling more than ever before.